Texas Longhorns women's basketball: Southwest Conference

-The 1987 season saw the previous year's NCAA Final Four MVP Clarissa Davis and 1988 Olympian Andrea Lloyd lead the team back to the Final Four, hosted in Austin, but the Lady Longhorns fell in the national semifinals 70-67 to longtime nemesis Louisiana Tech.
-Davis suffered a knee injury in the 1988 season, limiting her to action in just nine games, while the team rallied for another undefeated Southwest Conference championship season, SWC Tournament title, and No. 1 national seed in the NCAAs.
-Again, it was Louisiana Tech that ended the Longhorns' season—in Austin—with an 83-80 win in the Elite Eight.
+The 1986-87 season saw the previous year's NCAA Final Four MVP Clarissa Davis and 1988 Olympian Andrea Lloyd lead the team to their 5th straight undefeated Southwest Conference season and conference championship and then back to the Final Four, hosted in Austin.
+The Lady Longhorns fell in the national semifinals, 70-67, to nemesis Louisiana Tech.
+Conradt won Conference Coach of the year for the 5th time in a row, Lloyd was named conference Player of the Year and Davis was named the Naismith National Player of the Year.

+Davis suffered a knee injury in the 1987-88 season, limiting her to action in just nine games, but behind the play of Southwest Conference Player of the Year Yulonda Wimbish the team rallied for another undefeated Southwest Conference championship season, SWC Tournament title, and No. 1 national seed in the NCAAs.
+Again, it was Louisiana Tech that ended the Longhorns' season — in Austin — with an 83-80 win in the Elite Eight.